 Our humanitarian program coordinator, Paul del Rosario, said it would take a long time for people to recover from the impact of Typhoon Bopha.

 “The needs are enormous.
 In the short term, we need to get people urgent help – basic shelter and access to safe water and food.

 “In the medium to longer term, we need to support families with livelihoods.
 Farming communities have been the worst hit and it could take many years for them to fully recover,” he said.

 Mother-of-nine Fatima Espinosa, from Kadiwa village in Laak municipality, said people had lost their homes and belongings.

 “Everything that we worked to build up has been destroyed,” the 36-year-old said.
 “Our homes have almost all been destroyed or washed away, except for a very few.
 When you see the people in the community now, especially the younger children, it’s really difficult.”

-The seven-month emergency response targets 12,000 families.
-It is the biggest rural response to a natural disaster that the agencies have ever mounted in the Philippines.
+The emergency response is expected to last for seven months and will target 12,000 families.
+It will be the biggest rural response to a natural disaster that the agencies have ever mounted in the Philippines.